 Hiring best practices often refer to the importance of diversity in the process.
-At First Factory, we prefer the term inclusive rather than diversity.
-The first step is to admit that we cannot be comfortable with hiring carbon copies of ourselves and recognize that everyone brings some bias to the hiring process.
+At First Factory, we prefer to focus on inclusive hiring instead.
+The first step in this process is to admit that we cannot be comfortable with hiring carbon copies of ourselves and recognize that everyone brings some bias to the hiring process.
 The more people from different backgrounds that we bring into our organization the better we function as a team, the more representative we are of our customers and the more didactic of an experience each of us will have.
 We seek to include people with different educational experiences, personal interests, social backgrounds, experience levels, genders and ethnicities.
 We identify where the imbalance is in our organization and the market, and keep the spotlight on those areas as we make our hiring decisions.
 We ensure that as managers and executives leave insecurity at the door and insist that we seek candidates who are more skilled than we are in their area of expertise.
 We do this and more to improve ourselves, not to meet artificial quotas.

 Our interviews for example are conducted by multiple colleagues, from different teams and different experience levels.
 If three people are in the interview, one will be a junior developer, one likely a mid-level and another a senior.
 The team decides which candidates have the best technical problem-solving skills and attitude to both add value to a team and help make their imprint on the company.
-Peer employees make the hiring recommendation, not management.
+Peer employees make the recommendation, not management, which adds an added layer of accountability to the inclusive hiring process.
 This helps avoid the overconfidence bias that recruiters and managers can bring to the table, where we are so confident in our experience and therefore our abilities to pick great candidates that we can justify almost any hiring recommendation we make.
 It also works to reduce the influence of the halo and horn effects where a candidate attribute influences our decisions positively or negatively.
 This may include attractiveness, education, previous places of employment, and more.
 Once again we need to listen and be ready to adapt.
 We also ask what they would need from colleagues and management to be successful in their new job and what is most valuable to them from an employer.
 We take those answers and reevaluate our current policies and processes to further weed out any diversity biases.

 Fostering an inclusive culture and listening to our current and future employees is what will allow us to remain competitive and to continue to attract the best talent.